 Work-from-home physicians: Remote doctors must adhere to the same standard of care as physicians who practice in an in-person healthcare facility.
 One of the major differences is in how telehealth physicians conduct visits with patients.
-Instead of seeing patients in an office, virtual care doctors use technology to complete synchronous (video) and asynchronous (chat) consultations.
+Instead of seeing patients in an office, virtual care doctors use technology to complete synchronous (video or phone) and asynchronous (chat) consultations.
 It’s important to note that as a remote physician, you can only treat patients physically located in the state where you are licensed.

 Additional training: The standard of care in telemedicine is the same as for in-person care, and there is no training required by the state to practice virtual care.
-However, telehealth companies typically provide additional training so clinicians can learn how to use relevant technology and platforms, including best practices for good webside manner.
+However, telehealth companies typically provide additional onboarding so clinicians can learn how to use relevant technology and platforms, including best practices for good webside manner.

 Necessary documentation: When you’re ready to apply for virtual care jobs, be sure your resume is updated and you have the appropriate paperwork documenting your education and credentials.